-QB Confidence Index: How NFL teams feel about their depth
+QB Confidence Index: How every NFL team feels about their depth

 11. Pittsburgh Steelers

-Uh... yeah.
+Uh ... yeah.
 What's the latest on Ben Roethlisberger and Mason Rudolph?
 Are they best buddies now or what?
-Look, this situation is weird, is all.
+Look, this situation is weird.
 Roethlisberger is 36 and this is the first offseason in recent memory in which he didn't indicate at least some inclination toward retirement.
-Then he flipped out when they drafted a quarterback in the third round.
-Big Ben got through last season without missing a game due to injury, which is unusual for him and encouraging for 2018.
-But long-term, who knows what happens here in terms of how long he plays, who the successor is, whether Rudolph or Landry Jones is the backup this year... lots of layers to this one.
+Then he flipped out when the Steelers drafted a quarterback in the third round.
+Big Ben got through last season without missing a game because of injury, which is unusual for him and encouraging for 2018.
+But long term, who knows what happens here in terms of how long he plays, who the successor is, whether Rudolph or Landry Jones is the backup this year ... lots of layers to this one.

 12. Carolina Panthers

 New year, new offensive coordinator for Cam Newton, who gets to try the Norv Turner experience after blossoming under Mike Shula.
-Same old questions about Cam: Can he survive if he keeps running the way he does, taking those hits, etc?
+Same old questions about Cam: Can he survive if he keeps running the way he does, taking those hits, etc.?
 But he keeps on ticking, and while it doesn't always look pretty in the passing game, the Panthers know what they have in Newton, who finds various ways to win games.
-Backup Taylor Heinicke is a guy Turner had in Minnesota a couple of years ago and knows how to operate the system.
+Backup Taylor Heinicke is a guy Turner had in Minnesota a couple of years ago, and he knows how to operate the system.

 13. New York Giants